maple3142/cf-warp/README.md

 ## FAQ

-### How does `cf-warp` get Warp+ quora for free?
+### How does `cf-warp` get Warp+ quota for free?

-It currently get quora by faking referrers since there is no way to pay for premium version outside of 1.1.1.1 app, but it is recommended to pay for it on your phone if you think their service is good.
+It currently get quota by faking referrers since there is no way to pay for premium version outside of 1.1.1.1 app, but it is recommended to pay for it on your phone if you think their service is good.

 ## Thanks